Annual Review of Food Science and Technology: Scope and indexing

 The Annual Review of Food Science and Technology defines its scope as covering significant developments relevant to food science, inclusive of disciplines such as food microbiology, food rheology, foodborne illness, food engineering, fermentation, nutritional genomics, novel foods, food processing, and food preservation.
 It is abstracted and indexed in Scopus, Science Citation Index Expanded, Compendex, MEDLINE, and Embase, among others.

 Editorial processes

 The Annual Review of Food Science and Technology is helmed by the editor or the co-editors.
 The editor is assisted by the editorial committee, which includes associate editors, regular members, and occasionally guest editors.
 Guest members participate at the invitation of the editor, and serve terms of one year.
-All other members of the editorial committee are appointed by the Annual Reviews board of directors and serve five-year terms.
+All other members of the editorial committee are appointed by the AR board of directors and serve five-year terms.
 The editorial committee determines which topics should be included in each volume and solicits reviews from qualified authors.
 Unsolicited manuscripts are not accepted.
 Peer review of accepted manuscripts is undertaken by the editorial committee.